cccxiv/olah/README.md

 # Olah

+⚠️⚠️ WARNING ⚠️⚠️: This project is currently on heavy development and not recommended to be used on your production environment.

-Olah is created to provide easy-to-use config-based framework to build an internal tools to manage data of MySQL database server of your application.
+Olah is config-based framework to build an internal tools to manage data of MySQL database server of your application.
+The goal is this project is to save your time building internal tools for specific task so you can focus your time to something that really matter.

 ## Getting Started